 - I’m a seeker of knowledge.
 I want to truly understand the why, meaning and perspective of any and all given situations, a.k.a staying curious.

-- My want to be the wish I wish to see in the world, nothing excites me more than giving back and helping make this world a better place.
+- My want to be the change I wish to see in the world, nothing excites me more than giving back and helping make this world a better place.

 - I love to cook and trying new recipes.
 A gift passed down to me from my Pops.